 Facebook Ads could seem to be a bit complicated.
 First, that’s why we have created a separate comprehensive guide that tackles creating a Facebook ad.

-The metrics like strong engagements and posts that usually get many shares.
+The metrics like strong engagements and social media posts that usually get many shares.
 An excellent writer once said, “A great content shares itself,” this is true, and if you want your band to go on-trend, create shareable content that your followers will love to read and share with their family and friends.

 In this way, you will be able to know what kind of posts they prefer.
 You will be able to get more information about your audience, which is extremely useful.